trinodb/trino/presto-docs/src/main/sphinx/connector/blackhole.rst

 in a more controlled manner.
 Metadata for any tables created via this connector is kept in memory on the coordinator and discarded when Presto restarts.
-Created tables are by default always empty, and any data written to them will be ignored and data reads will return no rows.
+Created tables are by default always empty, and any data written to them is ignored and data reads return no rows.

 During table creation, a desired rows number can be specified.
-In such case, writes will behave in the same way, but reads will always return specified number of some constant rows.
+In such cases, writes behave in the same way, but reads always return the specified number of some constant rows.
 You shouldn't rely on the content of such rows.

 .. warning::

-    This connector will not work properly with multiple coordinators, since each coordinator will have a different metadata.
+    This connector does not work properly with multiple coordinators, since each coordinator has different metadata.

 Configuration
 -------------